ilija-s/pathfinding-visualisation/README.md

 * DFS (depth first search) which does not guarantee the shortest path and is probably the worst one
 * A* algorithm is one of the best if not the best pathfinding algorithm, it uses heuristics to find the shortest path faster than Dijkstra's algorithm

+There is also one Maze generation algorithm, here I've implemented Prim's maze generation algorithm.

 Usage
 -----